AiTechEye/was/README.md

 in game programing, not in lua

-# more necessary changes are on the go, so dont use this is in projects yet, only testing
+# dont use this in public servers yet, it need to be practical tested first.

 progress:

 [ ] save / auto storage variable